-Teachers and students can gain an understanding of what town planning is and how they can get involved in a number of ways:
+Teachers can gain an understanding of what town planning is, in a number of ways:

 - Develop students' understanding of how the built environment affects them and how they can get involved in the planning process

 - Raise expectations for students for jobs in planning and the built environment